ACMILabs/lens-reader/README.md

 The Python script processes the output and POSTs 'tap' API calls to `TARGET_API_ENDPOINT`, and controls the lights attached to the RPi.

 # Features

 * Read a nearby NFC tag and post a tap message to a given API endpoint
 * Light up LED strips in nominated colour in response to a tap
 * Light up LED strips in an error colour in case of error
 * Allow LED strips to be controlled via API from an external source
 * Can be configured, deployed and rebooted via Balena
+* Optionally scan a ticket barcode instead of an NFC tag

 # Hardware